Affiliate links on Android Authority may earn us a commission. Learn more.

 - Clean the surfaces of both the IHS (the metal top of the CPU) and the part of the cooler that will lay on top of it.
 The best method involves a microfiber cloth and isopropyl alcohol, but check that everything is dry when you’re done.

-- If it’s not oriented properly already, place your PC on a flat surface with the CPU facing upwards.
+- If it’s not already oriented properly, place your PC on a flat surface with the CPU facing upwards.

 - You’re ready to start applying thermal paste.
 On a square CPU, squeeze out a dot no more than a few millimeters in diameter, targeting the very center of the IHS.
 On an elongated CPU you may need two or even three dots, connected by a thin line.
 Two dots is the safer call.